m3fh4q/Quake3ArenaCPMADedicatedServerGuideLinux/README.md

 This cfg file will be loaded when a server instance is launched later on, it contains good default parameters.

-Some of these parameters should however be overwritten later on in the launch command.
+Some of these parameters will be overwritten later on in the launch command. (such as sv_hostname)

-Your Quake 3 Arena CPMA server files are now installed, server instance(s) can be launched !

 ### Edit server.cfg (optional, not recommended)
+I don't recommend modifying this file as it will be executed at server launch (this is optional though)

+(You can however duplicate it and have your custom settings if you plan on not passing any start parameters but executing a custom config)

+It's best to leave this file untouched and use start parameters after the launch command (eg : +sv_hostname m3fh4q Q3_CPMA server)
 ```
 nano /home/quake3/quake3_arena/baseq3/server.cfg
 ```

 (Ctrl-O to save, Ctrl-X to exit the editor)

-This file contains the server settings that will be applied when you launch the server.
-I recommend reading the file and understanding the commands.
+I recommend reading the file and understanding the commands, to show it's content :
 ```
 more /home/quake3/quake3_arena/baseq3/server.cfg
 ```

-I don't recommend modifying this file as it will be executed at server launch (this is optional though)

-(You can however duplicate it and have your custom settings if you plan on not passing any start parameters but executing a custom config)

-It's best to leave this file untouched and use start parameters after the launch command (eg : +sv_hostname m3fh4q Q3_CPMA server)

 <br />
 <br />